fl101/awardfares-blog/_posts/2024-01-31-aadvantage-program-updates-2024.md

 ### Enhanced Member-Only Benefits

-Later in 2024, AAdvantage® members will gain access to more exclusive travel benefits:
+Later in 2024, AAdvantage members will gain access to more benefits:

-- Extended Trip Credit: Members will have an additional six months to use Trip Credit for canceled online travel.
+- **Extended Trip Credit**: Members will have an additional six months to use Trip Credit for canceled online travel.
-- Admirals Club One-Day Passes: These will be exclusively purchasable by AAdvantage members.
+- **Admirals Club One-Day Passes**: These will be exclusively purchasable by AAdvantage members.
-- Flagship Lounge Single Visit Passes: Members can buy passes to enjoy the premium lounge.
+- **Flagship Lounge Single Visit Passes**: Members can buy passes to enjoy the premium lounge.
-- 24-hour Trip Hold: Members can hold flights free of charge for up to 24 hours.
+- **24-hour Trip Hold**: Members can hold flights free of charge for up to 24 hours.
 - Members will continue enjoying early boarding with Group 6 and exclusive access to American Airlines Vacations packages, among other benefits.

 ### Upgraded Miles Earning and Redemption

-- Earn Miles on Upgrades: Members can soon earn miles when paying with cash for premium cabin upgrades.
+- **Earn Miles on Upgrades**: Members can soon earn miles when paying with cash for premium cabin upgrades.
-- Partner Airline Upgrades: In 2024, members can redeem miles for upgrades with selected airline partners.
+- **Partner Airline Upgrades**: Stating in 2024, members will be able to redeem miles for upgrades with selected airline partners.
-- Online Systemwide Upgrades Management: Members will have the ability to request systemwide upgrades online.
+- **Online Systemwide Upgrades Management**: Members will have the ability to request systemwide upgrades online.

 ### New Loyalty Point Reward Choices

 From March 1, 2024, members can select Loyalty Points toward AAdvantage status as a reward choice at specific Loyalty Point Reward levels, ranging from 1,000 to 15,000 points.

 ### Enhanced Dining Experiences

 AAdvantage Platinum Pro members will soon be able to redeem miles for Flagship First Dining passes, offering a luxurious airport dining experience.

 ### Companion Upgrade Prioritization